BeelzeBubbs/PhotoFinderApp/README.md

 ## Features

-Currently in an inoperable state.
-Styling is the only thing finished.
-Images displayed containt text underneath that opens the image from the source in a new tab. 'index.html' is currently incomplete.
+Currently operable state.
+Styling is finished.
+Images displayed containt text underneath that opens the image from the source in a new tab.

 ## Contributing